tinymce/tinymce-docs/CONTRIBUTING.md

 You are not required to know the style guide, **but** changes may be requested on GitHub pull requests to Tiny documentation where these guidelines are not met.

-The Tiny documentation style guide is based on the Readability Guideline provided by Content Design London.
+The Tiny documentation style guide is based on the [Readability Guidelines](https://readabilityguidelines.co.uk) provided by [Content Design London](https://contentdesign.london/usability/readability-guidelines/).
 We have chosen this guide because it’s:

 - open to the community

 - focused on readability.

 The information in the following subsections gives an overview of key points and lists both exceptions and additions.
 Please follow the guidelines on this page when they differ from the linked information.

-For information the Readability Guidelines project, visit [Content Design London: Readability Guidelines](https://readabilityguidelines.co.uk/).

 ## Keep it simple